latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Assistance programs Des Moines and Polk County Iowa.
+Assistance programs in Des Moines and Polk County Iowa.

 Find information on how to get financial assistance, free stuff as well as help for paying utility bills, rent, and transportation costs in Des Moines and Polk County Iowa.
 There is also stuff including food or healthcare, grants to pay for home repairs or security deposits, and free furniture or school supplies from churches.
-Locate financial help near you in Des Moines IA and Polk County.
+Learn where to get financial help in your area of Des Moines IA and Polk County.

 There may even be emergency car or automobile repair help.
 Or get emergency assistance for a mortgage, energy bill, or long term support such as case management in Polk County IA.
 Low-income families will also get car loan payment assistance, or even free Christmas gifts from various local Des Moines and Polk County charity organizations, churches, or government assistance programs.